White House Revokes Dozens Of Press Passes, Citing Security Concerns

 A substantial portion of the White House press corps had their press passes revoked in compliance with a new rule that was announced earlier this year, The Columbia Journalism Review reports.
 The so-called “50 percent rule” requires reporters who receive the highest level of access to be physically present in the White House for 90 days out of 180.

 Nearly all existing White House reporters fell short of this standard, forcing many to apply for exceptions or proceed with limited six-month passes, which provide less access.
 Washington Post columnist Dana Milbank applied for one such exception, but was denied.

 “I strongly suspect it’s because I’m a Trump critic,” he wrote in response this week.
 “The move is perfectly in line with Trump’s banning of certain news organizations, including The Post, from his campaign events and his threats to revoke White House credentials of journalists he doesn’t like.”

 The White House has cited security concerns as the reason for the new rule, saying that the goal is simply to limit the number of individuals with regular access for the sake of physical safety.
-Milbank, for one, did not agree with this explanation, pointing out that the press corps essentially serves at the pleasure of the press secretary and that they can have their credentials take away for running afoul of the administration.
+Milbank, for one, did not agree with this explanation, pointing out that the press corps essentially serves at the pleasure of the press secretary and that they can have their credentials taken away for running afoul of the administration.

 White House denies claims it has been revoking press passes of Trump critics https://t.co/3YmRDV9Lkt pic.twitter.com/KtApNw5akm